eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/eprosimaExtensions.rst

 PublishModeQosPolicy
 ^^^^^^^^^^^^^^^^^^^^

-This QoS Policy configure how the middleware sends the application data.
+This QoS Policy configures how the DataWriter sends the data.

 List of QoS Policy data members: